orientechnologies/orientdb-docs/internals/Transactions.md

 ## Record IDs

-OrientDB uses temporary [RecordID](../datamodeling/Concepts.md#recordid)s with transaction as scope that will be transformed to finals once the transactions is successfully committed to the database.
+OrientDB uses temporary [Record ID's](../datamodeling/Concepts.md#record-id) with transaction as scope that will be transformed to finals once the transactions is successfully committed to the database.
 This avoid to ask for a free slot every time a client creates a record.

 ## Tuning

 In some situations transactions can improve performance, typically in the client/server scenario.
 If you use an Optimistic Transaction, the OrientDB engine optimizes the network transfer between the client and server, saving both CPU and bandwidth.

-For further information look at [Transaction tuning](../tuning/Performance-Tuning.md#wise_use_of_transactions) to know more.
+For further information look at [Transaction tuning](../tuning/Performance-Tuning.md#wise-use-of-transactions) to know more.

 ## Distributed environment